sivahuang77/citrux-cli/CONTRIBUTING.md

 currently experimental.** It helps detect common React anti-patterns, testing issues, and other frontend-specific best practices that are easy to miss.

-To run the review tool, enter the following command from within Gemini CLI:
+To run the review tool, enter the following command from within Citrux CLI:

 ```text
 /review-frontend <PR_NUMBER>